-- •□ AFS data are not fully representative of all States; - AFS reporting thresholds may exceed the threshold for reporting to TRI; and,
+- AFS data are not fully representative of all States; - AFS reporting thresholds may exceed the threshold for reporting to TRI; and, - AFS only covers 39 pollutant and pollutant classes that are either TRI chemicals or likely to contain TRI chemicals.

-Some TRI facilities do not have or do not report an EPA ID; others have more than one EPA ID.
+2 Some TRI facilities do not have or do not report an EPA ID; others have more than one EPA ID.
 It is also possible for one EPA ID to match to more than one TRI ID.